JosephTLyons/text-align/README.md

 ## Rules:

 - If no selection is made, text on the line of the cursor is aligned.
-- If a selection is made, all lines of text containing the selection will be aligned.
+- If a selection is made, all lines of text within the selection range will be aligned.
 - Any blank lines will be ignored.
 - Any lines exceeding the Preferred Line Length setting will be ignored when running any of the following commands:`left-align`, `center-align`, `right-align`, or `justify`.
-Note, `dejustify` does not follow this rule.
+    - Note: `dejustify` does not follow this rule and will still process lines of text that are longer than the Preferred Line Length setting.